TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 c.
 Senior managers of  the print media  indicate manager, assistant general manager, deputy general manager, general manager, deputy CEO, CEO, deputy executive director, executive director, deputy publisher, publisher, deputy director-general, director-general, vice president, president, responsible person, chief editor, deputy managing editor, managing editor, deputy general director, general director, other similar position, or other individuals reviewed and approved of by the MOC.
 {{< /accordion >}}

-{{< accordion title="Currently or previously serving as professor at foreign university in publishing or related mass communications disciplines" suffix="2." bottomless="false" >}}
+{{< accordion title="Currently or previously serving as professor at foreign university in publishing or related mass communications disciplines" suffix="2." bottomless="true" >}}

 * As a foreign university professor in publishing or mass communications.
 {{< /accordion >}}

-{{< accordion title="Holding doctorate in publishing-related disciplines and receiving international academic prize" suffix="3." bottomless="false" >}}
+{{< accordion title="Holding doctorate in publishing-related disciplines and receiving international academic prize" suffix="3." bottomless="true" >}}

 * Ph.D. in the related fields of publication and a certificate for international academic awards in list of International Academic Research Awards published by Academia Sinica shall.
 {{< /accordion >}}

-{{< accordion title="Receiving the highest publishing-related honor in the country of origin or comparable international honor." suffix="4." bottomless="false" >}}
+{{< accordion title="Receiving the highest publishing-related honor in the country of origin or comparable international honor." suffix="4." bottomless="true" >}}

 * The most highly regarded awards in publishing-related fields in foreign countries or countries.(publishing award shall mean: Nobel Prize; Pulitzer Prize; Man Booker Prize; Prix Goncourt;  National Magazine Awards; Premio Miguel de Cervantes; Premio Planeta de Novela; Naoki Prize; Akutagawa Prize; other awards reviewed and approved of by the MOC.)
 {{< /accordion >}}

-{{< accordion title="Serving as curator for major international publishing event." suffix="5." bottomless="false" >}}
+{{< accordion title="Serving as curator for major international publishing event." suffix="5." bottomless="true" >}}

 * A curator who has curated an international book fair, or the manager, assistant manager, assistant general manager, general manager, deputy CEO, CEO, deputy executive director, executive director, deputy publisher, publisher, vice president, president, deputy director-general, director-general, responsible person, deputy general director, general director, or other similar position at an organization that has curated an international book fair.
 {{< /accordion >}}